benmccormick/benmccormick.github.io/pages/posts/staying-dry-with-marionette-behaviors.md

 date: "2015-03-23 04:04:17+00:00"
 layout: post
 path: "/2015/03/23/staying-dry-with-marionette-behaviors"
+description: "How to keep your Views DRY using Behaviors in your Marionette app"
+keywords: "Marionette.js, behaviors, JavaScript"
 ---

 *This is the sixth post in a series on [Marionette.js][marionette].
 For more background on what Marionette is, check out the series page, [Marionette Explained][marionetteexplained]*